cloudbypass/cloudbypass.github.com/docs/us-en/golang_sdk.md

 import cloudbypass "github.com/cloudbypass/golang-sdk"
 ```

-### Send Request
+### Make a Request

 Create a new `resty.Client` instance using `cloudbypass.New()`.

-Added initialization parameters `apikey` and `proxy` to set the Scrapingbypass API service key and proxy IP respectively.
+Added initialization parameters `apikey` and `proxy` to set the Scrapingbypass API service key and proxy IP
+respectively.

 Custom users can specify the service address by setting the `api_host` parameter.